Kapendev/parin/CHEATSHEET.md

     f11,          /// The f11 key.
     f12,          /// The f12 key.
 }

+/// An alias for the `Keyboard` enum.
+Prefer using the original enum for function parameters. alias Key = Keyboard;

 /// A limited set of mouse keys. enum Mouse : ubyte {